Black Friday Sale!

 Here’s an overview of recurring payment features on the major platforms:

 • YouTube has a channel membership program that allows users to subscribe to its channels with monthly payments.
-To open your YouTube channel (where you group your videos) to this opportunity, you need to be in the YouTube Partner Program and meet additional eligibility requirements.
+To open your YouTube channel to this opportunity, you need to be in the YouTube Partner Program and meet additional eligibility requirements.

 If the platform allows it, you should make content that’s exclusive to your subscribers.
 It’s a nice way to show your most loyal viewers that you appreciate their support.
 Also, remember to give a shoutout to people when they subscribe and a mention on their subscription anniversaries.